config101/Bravo/README.md

 # Bravo
-Bravo is an 8bit computer deliverd from Minimal CPU System by Carston Herting (SLU4).
+Bravo is an 8bit computer derived from Minimal CPU System by Carston Herting (SLU4).